New home building standards and processes by Travars Built Homes.

 Explore more inspiration in our Photo Tours

-Things to do with Kids in Pittsboro NC
+Things To Do With Kids in Pittsboro NC

 An amazing local play, walk, sports and splash park is now open in Pittsboro!
 Knights Farm Community Park has 10 acres of fun opportunities.